lushan88a/google_trans_new/README.md

 # google_trans_new

-A simple tools for google translate api
+A free and unlimited python tools for google translate api.
-Solved the problem that the old api cannot be used
+It's very easy to use and solve the problem that the old api which use tk value cannot be used.
 ***

 Basic Usage